 In the non-symbolic magnitude comparison task, performance was affected under both WM load interference conditions, with participants being slower under both conditions.
 Importantly, this time there was a significant difference in the impact of the two interference conditions; performance with the PL interference task was higher than its VSSP counterpart.
 Finally, participants’ performance again dropped in the VSSP secondary task, but not in the PL secondary task.
 Taken together, these findings provide clear evidence that both subcomponents of WM, the VSSP and the PL are needed in combination with the CE when processing non-symbolic quantities.
 In 2014, Xenidou-Dervou, Van Lieshout and Van der Schoot conducted a dual-task study with young children where they implemented phonological, visual, spatial and CE interference on a non-symbolic approximate arithmetic task, that is a task where participants see two dot arrays dropping inside a box on one side of the screen before having to make the judgment on whether the sum of the arrays was larger or smaller than a third dot array.
 They found that performance dropped only under the CE interference condition, where participants had to process phonological information while undertaking the primary task.
 We find this PL-CE combination to be crucial for simple non-symbolic magnitude comparison in adults too.
 Notably, in Xenidou-Dervou et al. (2014), the non-symbolic task entailed only large quantities (6 up to 70 dots) and the visual and spatial secondary tasks only necessitated storage of the corresponding elements.
 Thus, the involvement of the VSSP-CE combination, i.e. VSSP WM, was not directly examined, although it can be argued that to an extent dual tasks inherently necessitate executive functions (such as switching between two tasks) (Chen & Bailey, 2021).
 The findings of the present study clearly demonstrate that visuospatial processing is not only necessary but also more important than phonological processing for non-symbolic magnitude comparison.

 Another interesting finding arose when considering the size of the quantities involved in the trials.
-Contrary to our hypotheses, when considering only primary task performance, the VSSP interfered primarily in the small-quantity trials, not the large (although the involvement of the VSSP overall is still evident from the secondary-task results).
+Contrary to our hypotheses, when considering only primary task performance, the VSSP interference was observed only in the small-quantity trials, not the large (although the involvement of the VSSP overall is still evident from the secondary-task results).
 Given the unexpected involvement of the PL in non-symbolic comparison, we opted to conduct similar exploratory analyses splitting the trials on the basis of the size of the quantities under the PL interference condition too and found the PL to be involved again only in the small-quantity trials.
-This pattern of results in the small-quantity trials is the same as that observed for the symbolic comparison task, tentatively supporting the assumption that small non-symbolic quantities are processed similarly to symbolic representations (Hutchison et al., 2019).
+This pattern of results in the small-quantity trials is the same as that observed for the symbolic comparison task, tentatively supporting the assumption that small non-symbolic quantities may be processed similarly to symbolic representations (Hutchison et al., 2019).

 Cross-modal magnitude comparison